wndtnl/ksb-bamboo-agent/README.md

 Also, Atlassian does not provide *prewarmed*, *dind* nor *windows (server)* compatible images, which we strive to maintain in this repository as well.

+> Prewarmed agent images are images for which the classpath is synchronized with the Bamboo server as part of the image
+> build.
+As such, the initial boot time of the agent is (significantly) reduced.

+> Dind agent images are images in which the Docker client is installed, allowing communication with the docker
+> daemon running in a separate container.

-We advice users of the KSB plugin to fork or copy this repository and adjust, build and publish derived images internally as needed.
+We provide prebuilt images on [DockerHub](https://hub.docker.com/r/wndtnl/ksb-bamboo-agent), which can be used to get started quickly.
+We however advice more long-term users of the KSB plugin to fork or copy this repository and adjust, build and publish derived images internally as needed.

 ## Image Tags

 The images published on DockerHub use the following tag pattern:

 ```
-<bamboo-version>[-prewarm][-dind]
+(nix|win)-<bamboo-version>[-prewarm][-dind]
 ```

-Examples:
+Where the first section (*nix* or *win*) denotes the image base OS flavour: respectively (ubuntu) linux and windows (server).
+Both are handled separately in the sub-folders of this repository.

+Tag examples:

-- 8.0.0: base image with the 8.0.0 version of the Bamboo agent JAR installed.
+- nix-8.0.0: base image derived from ubuntu with the 8.0.0 version of the Bamboo agent JAR installed.
-- 8.0.0-prewarm: base image which was prewarmed against the 8.0.0 version of the Bamboo server.
+- nix-8.0.0-prewarm: image derived from the base image which was prewarmed against the 8.0.0 version of the Bamboo server.
-- 8.0.0-prewarm-dind: prewarmed image for Bamboo 8.0.0, with the Docker client installed.
-- 8.0.0-dind: base image with the Docker client installed.
+- nix-8.0.0-dind: image derived from the base image with the Docker client installed.

-## Image Flavours

-Two flavours of the agent images are available: ubuntu and windows, depending on the base image used.

-### Ubuntu

-Please see the *ubuntu* subfolder of this repository.

-### Windows

-Please see the *windows* subfolder of this repository.
+- nix-8.0.0-prewarm-dind: image derived from the dind image, prewarmed against the 8.0.0 version of the Bamboo server.